mythril-forge/homebrew-classes/cleric/cleric-divine-intervention.md

 If your deity intervenes, you can't use this feature again until you finish a long rest.
 Otherwise, you can use it again after you finish a short rest.

+By 20th level, your call for intervention succeeds automatically, no roll required.

 <!--

 -<< CHANGES >>-